-The sense has been transferred from the inhabitants to the place.
+Between Latin and English the sense was transferred from the inhabitants to the place.
 The Latin word for "city" was urbs, but a resident was civis.
 Civitas seems to have replaced urbs as Rome (the ultimate urbs) lost its prestige.
 Loss of Latin -v- is regular in French in some situations (compare alleger from alleviare; neige from nivea; jeune from juvenis.
 A different sound evolution from the Latin word yielded Italian citta, Catalan ciutat, Spanish ciudad, Portuguese cidade.

-Replaced Old English burh (see borough).
 London is the city from 1550s.
-As an adjective from c.
+As an adjective, "pertaining to a city, urban," from c.
 1300.
-City hall first recorded 1670s to fight city hall is 1913, American English; city slicker first recorded 1916 (see slick); both American English.
+City hall "chief municipal offices" is first recorded 1670s; to fight city hall is 1913, American English.
+City slicker "a smart and plausible rogue, of a kind usu. found in cities" [OED] is first recorded 1916 (see slick (adj.)).
 City limits is from 1825.
-The newspaper city desk attested from 1878.
-Inner city first attested 1968.
-City state (also city-state) is attested from 1877.

 Web design and development by MaoningTech.